 Feverfew is a flower that is a member of the daisy family that has been used in many cultures for centuries to help treat and prevent headaches and other health problems.
 In particular, feverfew has been thought to reduce the pain from (and in some cases even prevent) migraine headaches because of its anti-inflammatory properties that reduce the production of prostaglandins, inflammatory molecules, and in doing so, reduce inflammation in the blood vessels in the head (which is believed to be one of the main triggers for migraine pain).

-The strongest evidence for the effectiveness of feverfew comes from a 2002 study published in the medical journal, Cephalalgia, that evaluated the effectiveness of doses of the herb on migraine patients and found that feverfew supplementation was, in fact, effective in reducing the pain induced by migraines.
+The strongest evidence for the effectiveness of feverfew comes from a 2002 study published in the medical journal, Cephalalgia, that evaluated the effectiveness of doses of the herb on migraine patients and found that feverfew was, in fact, an effective migraine relief supplement.

 Other studies also show that parthenolide, a compound found in feverfew, may inhibit serotonin receptors, prevent blood palates from releasing inflammatory molecules, stop blood vessels in the brain from widening through vasodilation, and stop the overall frequency of smooth muscle spasms, all of which are factors that have been frequently linked to migraines.